robotology/robotology-superbuild/README.md

 ## Core
 This profile is enabled by the `ROBOTOLOGY_ENABLE_CORE` CMake option.

+### System Dependencies
+The steps necessary to install the system dependencies of the Core profile are provided in operating system-specific installation documentation.

 ### Configuration
 The configuration necessary to use the software installed in the Core profile is provided in operating system-specific installation documentation.